 If these requirements have been duly complied with and all fees due been paid, the Registrar will make an order restoring the patent or application (as applicable) and publish it in the Gazette.
 Any interested person may lodge an appeal with the Supreme Court against a decision of the Registrar to grant or refuse a request for restoration.
 If a patent has been restored, no proceedings can be brought with respect to any acts performed after the lapse of the patent and before the date of the order for restoration, or with respect to any acts performed after the date of the order for restoration in relation to articles which were manufactured in Cyprus or imported into Cyprus after the lapse of the patent and before the date of the order for restoration.

-Restoration of priority right, in case an application was not filed within the twelve months Paris Convention term, is possible within sixteen months from the earliest priority date claimed.
+Restoration of priority right is possible within sixteen months from the earliest priority date claimed.